masterfeizz/ctrQuake/README.md

 # ctrQuake
 ctrQuake is a free, unofficial port of Quake for the Nintendo 3DS.
-It is fully playable, but still in early stages.

 ## Installation guide
 - Follow the guide for running homebrew at [http://smealum.github.io/3ds/](http://smealum.github.io/3ds/)